alanxue1/smartcart/README.md

 ## 🙏 Acknowledgments

 - Big thanks to Kimberly Luu at Mappedin for the API subscription
-- Another huge thanks to Kimberly our amazing client
 - Other inspirations

 ## 📞 Contact